Tourist Numbers Increase Despite Angkor Ticket Hike

 Revenue from ticket sales to foreign tourists visiting the Angkor Archaeological Park in Siem Reap reached $30.85 million, up 51 percent in the first quarter of this year compared with the same period last year, according to a report from Angkor Enterprise, the state-run ticketing agency for the park.

-“The revenue has remarkably increased to about 51.6 percent while foreign tourists has increased to about 8.95 percent up to 764,146 in the first quarter of 2017, compared to the same period last years,” the report said.
-According to the report, a total of $30.85 million was made in revenue from ticket sales to foreign tourists, of which about $29.9 million went to the national budget while $954,210 went to charity Kantha Bopha Children’s Hospitals.
+“The revenue has remarkably increased to about 51.6 percent, while foreign tourists have increased to about 8.95 percent, reaching 764,146 in the first quarter of 2017, compared to the same period last year,” the report said.
+According to the report, a total of $30.85 million was made in revenue from ticket sales to foreign tourists, of which about $29.9 million went to the national budget, while $954,210 went to charity for Kantha Bopha Children's Hospitals.

-Ho Vandy, the secretary-general of the Cambodia National Tourism Alliance, said the potential of attracting tourists had still to be fully realised.
-“The tourist numbers are increasing but the rise is quite flat.
-We want to a much bigger increase than this,” he said.
-“Establishing more tourism products will attract tourists to stay longer so that other sectors will benefit.”
+Ho Vandy, the secretary-general of the Cambodia National Tourism Alliance, said the potential for attracting tourists has still to be fully realized.
+“The tourist numbers are increasing, but the rise is quite flat.
+We want to see a much bigger increase than this,” he said.
+“Establishing more tourism products will attract tourists to stay longer, benefiting other sectors.”